ViRb3/poweruser/Linux/iptables.md

 - `iptables -t raw -A OUTPUT -p icmp -j TRACE`
 - `dmesg | grep TRACE`

+#### Matching interfaces

+> Interfaces are only resolved in the _Routing decision_ stages from the diagram above.
+> This means that: \
+> -i only works in INPUT, FORWARD and POSTROUTING chains \
+> -o only works in FORWARD, OUTPUT and POSTROUTING chains

+- `iptables -A INPUT -i wg-server -j ACCEPT`
+- `iptables -A FORWARD -o wg-server -j ACCEPT`

 ### Targets

 > Packets traverse a chain until they hit `ACCEPT`, `DROP`, `REJECT`, or `RETURN`.
 They do not stop on a match unless that match contains a terminating action